Opportunity Under Law

 Economic Rights

-• OUL’s economic rights practice fights to protect workers from discrimination and exploitation on the basis of race, sex, disability, immigration status, and other protected characteristics.
-OUL has reached groundbreaking settlements in cases involving gender discrimination in workers’ compensation and enforcement of heat regulations on behalf of farmworkers, and represents workers facing sexual harassment, hostile work environments, and unsafe working conditions.
+- Opportunity Under Law’s economic rights practice fights to protect workers from discrimination and exploitation on the basis of race, sex, disability, immigration status, and other protected characteristics.
+The team has reached groundbreaking settlements in cases involving gender discrimination in workers’ compensation and enforcement of heat regulations on behalf of farmworkers (Bautista v.
+State of California), and represented workers facing sexual harassment, hostile work environments, and unsafe working conditions (DFEH v.
+Nicola’s Club).
+In partnership with Public Counsel’s Community Development team, Opportunity Under Law is fighting on behalf of street vendors to overturn the City of Fontana’s unlawful and unconstitutional ordinances intended to drive street vending out of the city (Inland Coalition for Immigrant Justice v.
+City of Fontana).

-• OUL led the class action lawsuit Kevin S. v.
+- Opportunity Under Law led the class action lawsuit Kevin S. v.
 Blalock & Scrase, representing children in foster care against the child welfare and human services agencies in New Mexico.
 The case yielded a groundbreaking settlement that secured accommodations and services for children impacted by trauma as a result of their time in state custody.
-OUL continues to work on the implementation of the settlement along with the State of New Mexico, national experts in child welfare and behavioral health, and community and legal services organizations.
+The team continues to work on the implementation of the settlement along with the State of New Mexico, national experts in child welfare and behavioral health, and community and legal services organizations.
+Working with Public Counsel’s Child, Youth & Family Advocacy team, Opportunity Under Law filed a lawsuit on behalf of seven transition-aged foster youth who, due to the lack of safe, stable, and appropriate housing and necessary supportive services they are legally entitled to, have been pushed into homelessness (Ocean S. v.
+County of Los Angeles).

 Criminalization of Poverty